Paneer tikka masala is the vegetarian equivalent of the most popular Indian dish in America, which is chicken tikka masala.

 - 1 teaspoon vegetable oil

-- Peel the ginger and garlic, and grate or finely mince with a knife.
+- Peel the ginger and garlic, and finely chop with a knife.
 Set aside until needed.

 - Slice your green chiles on the diagonal.
 Set aside until needed.